 - 1. Flying overhead, I saw the Great Horned Owl. - 2.
-One morning I shot an elephant in my pajamas. -Groucho Marx - 3.
+"One morning I shot an elephant in my pajamas." -Groucho Marx - 3.
 The patient was referred to a psychologist with a few emotional issues. - 4.
-Our neighbors, who meet for lunch occasionally ask us to go to their cabin. - 5.
+My roommate cleaned the sweater covered with lint that she bought at Forever 21. - 5.
 I saw a parade on the way to my doctor's appointment. - 6.
 I read about my cousin fighting an alligator in the newspaper. - 7.
 We paddled to the island in our kayak which was covered with trees. - 8.
 The tuxedo belongs to my father with the torn tail. - 9.
 We saw a plethora of Capuchin monkeys on vacation in Costa Rica. - 10.
 The runway model who had been strutting slowly began laughing.

-Dangling Modifier
+Dangling Modifier (DM)